Fender Stratocaster 1956 – Blonde – Family Heirloom of 60+ Years!

 The body shows typical pencil markings in the neck pocket and tremolo cavity.
 The tremolo cavity date reads “3-56.”
 However, like the neck date, these original body markings are notably faded.
 Another body date, reading “6-56,” can be found in the neck pickup cavity.
 The “6-56” date is much sharper and clearer, and was obviously not subjected to the same stripping process as the other pencil dates.
 It does, however, sit beneath the present finish and is consistent in format and aesthetics with factory Fender pencil markings.
 Strangely, the location of this date (in the neck pickup cavity) is not typical for Stratocasters during this era.
 It is my theory that this “6-56” date was not necessarily the date of the refinish, but rather was written to identify the body as a companion to its “6-56” dated neck.
 In addition to these inconsistent body dates, the pickguard screw, bridge pivot screw, and jack plate screw holes all clearly contain visible blonde finish within, another sure sign of a refinish.
 That being said, the finish itself is undoubtedly the work of the Fender factory during the 1950s.

 All other parts, electronics, etc appear to be factory original.
 The solder joints could certainly pass as original, however this is to be expected on a factory-refinished guitar, seeing as Fender themselves resoldered these joints in the 1950s.
 The accurate factory headstock decal, along with the noticeably opaque edges of the blonde body finish point towards a pre-1959 factory refinish.
+Wondering about the year it was made?
+Learn more about how to identify vintage models by reading our blog on How To Read Fender Serial Numbers.

 Thank you for your interest in this guitar!
 Feel free to reach out to Joe’s Vintage Guitars with any questions!